Meanwhile Back at the Ranch

 "Meanwhile Back at the Ranch" is a debut song recorded by American country music band The Clark Family Experience.
 It was released in July 2000 as the first single from their self-titled debut album.
 The song was written by Wayne Kirkpatrick and Gordon Kennedy.

 Critical reception

-Deborah Evans Price of Billboard gave the song a favorable review, saying that it "teems with energy and family harmonies that seem more earthy and organic, which is in appealing contrast to other smoothly polished, sometimes saccharine silbing outings."
+Deborah Evans Price of Billboard gave the song a favorable review, saying that it "teems with energy and family harmonies that seem more earthy and organic, which is in appealing contrast to other smoothly polished, sometimes saccharine sibling outings."